stablekernel/aqueduct/source/docs/tut/getting-started.md

 ## Handling HTTP Requests

 In your browser, navigate to [http://aqueduct-tutorial.stablekernel.io](http://aqueduct-tutorial.stablekernel.io).
 This browser application will fetch heroes by making HTTP requests that your `heroes` application will respond to.
-At this end of this chapter, this browser application will be able to display a list of heroes and and the details of an individual hero.
-To do this, our `heroes` application needs to handle two requests:
+At this end of this chapter, our application will be able to handle two types of requests:

 1. `GET /heroes` to get a JSON list of heroes
-2. `GET /heroes/:id` to get an individual hero
+2. `GET /heroes/:id` to get an individual hero by its `id`

 !!! warning "HTTP vs HTTPS"
     The browser application is served over HTTP so that it can access your Aqueduct application when it runs locally on your machine.
+Your browser may warn you about this.

 These requests are called *operations*.
-An operation is the combination of an HTTP method and a path.
+An operation is the combination of an HTTP method and path.
 So, `GET /heroes` is an operation that "gets all heroes" and `GET /heroes/:id` is an operation that "gets a single hero by id".
 You should be able to describe all operations in plain English phrase.

 Let's start by writing the code for the `GET /heroes` operation.